pyth-network/pyth-crosschain/price_pusher/README.md

 You can get the list of available price feeds from [here](https://pyth.network/developers/price-feed-ids/).

+Price pusher communicates with [Hermes][] price service to get the most recent price updates.
+Hermes listens to the Pythnet and Wormhole network to get latest price updates, and serves REST and websocket APIs for consumers to fetch the updates.
+Pyth hosts public endpoints for Hermes; however, it is recommended to get a private endpoint from one of the Hermes RPC providers for more reliability.
+Please refer to [this document](https://docs.pyth.network/documentation/pythnet-price-feeds/hermes) for more information.

 To run the price pusher, please run the following commands, replacing the command line arguments as necessary:

 ```sh